Responsible Consumption Chair

-The main purpose of this chair is to analyze the main determinants of responsible consumption.
-The aim is to analyze how certain aspects of life circumstances, education, work and the economic, social or political environment can influence these behaviors and change alcohol consumption over time.
+The main purpose of this chair is to analyse the main determinants of responsible consumption.
+It aims to explore how certain aspects of life circumstances, education, work and the economic, social or political environment can influence these behaviors and change alcohol consumption over time.

-The stated aim of this Chair is to support the prevention plan of the wine sector and to contribute to its reflection and orientations in terms of prevention.
+The Chair has a stated intention to support the prevention plan of the wine sector and to contribute to its reflection and orientations in terms of prevention.

-- Axe 1: Impact of education on responsible wine consumption
+- Axis 1: Impact of education on responsible wine consumption

 VIN & SOCIETE represents the entire wine sector, i.e. more than 500,000 direct and indirect stakeholders.
-21 regional inter-professional organizations and 7 national organizations act through it to defend the place of wine in France and transmit its values.
+21 regional inter-professional organisations and 7 national organisations act through it to defend the place of wine in France and transmit its values.

 Through Vin & Société, the 500,000 wine and vine growers in France are committed every day to moderate and responsible wine consumption.
 While wine is undoubtedly one of the pillars of our cultural heritage, it is not a product like any other because it contains alcohol.
 The wine sector therefore claims a duty of responsibility.
 It wishes to enhance the role of wine in our society while promoting a model of responsible consumption.